 This privacy notice explains how we collect, store and use personal data.
 We, BDSIP, are the ‘data controller’ for the purposes of Data Protection Law.
-Our Data Protection Officer is Jess Gosling (see ‘contact us’ below).
+Our Data Protection Officer is Grace Camp (see ‘contact us’ below).

 If you have any questions about this notice, please contact the BDSIP Data Protection Officer who will be happy to direct you.